thijskruithof/WaveSabre/Docs/Home.md

 - Install CMake v3.11 or later
   - The latest installer [can be found here](https://cmake.org/download/#latestbinary)
   - Alternatively, you can install CMake from [Chocolatey](https://chocolatey.org/) or other package managers.
-- Run `cmake -B build` to generate the Visual Studio project files and solution
+- Run `cmake -B build -A Win32` to generate the Visual Studio project files and solution
   - Optionally, you can also specify `-DVSTDIR=<some-path>` to copy the VST plugins into your DAW's VST plugin directory upon build.
 - Open the generated solution from the build directory, and proceed as normal.